vlabella/gle-library/README.md

 ## Contributing Figures

 Contributions of figures and include files are always appreciated.
-The contributed files will have the same license as this repository.
-By submitting your files to this repository you accept the license of this repository.

-To contribute figures to the library:
+### Licensing

+The code is distributed under the BSD 2-clause license.
+Contributors making pull requests must agree that they are able and willing to put their contributions under that license.

+### Instructions for Submitting Contributions:

 1. Create a fork of the repository.